Crown Trust Company

-The Crown Trust Company was an Ontario-based firm that operated in most of Canada prior to its bankruptcy, along with several other trusts, in 1983.
-The bankruptcies occurred when a major Canadian recession drove down speculative real estate values into which the trusts had made increasingly bad loans during a period of rising inflation and interest rates.
-Crown Trust, and many other Canadian financial institutions, were left with an overwhelming volume of defaulted mortgages.
+The Crown Trust Company was a Canadian trust company that was headquartered in Ontario and operated in most of Canada.
+It collapsed in 1983.

 History

 In January 1946, the Trust and Guarantee Company Limited acquired Crown Trust.
 For one year it operated under the name the Crown Trust and Guarantee Company.
 In December 1947 it was renamed the Crown Trust Company.

-It eventually came to be controlled by Argus Corporation.
+In 1983 the trust collapsed and the Canada Deposit Insurance Corporation (CDIC) stepped in to protect clients.
+The CDIC organized for all the assets and responsibilities to be transferred to Central Trust Company.
+However, as the trust was provincially incorporated and under Ontario's jurisdiction, each province had to pass legislation to effect the transfer.